Climate Change Glossary

 Emission Factors

 Emission factors are values for scaling emissions to activity data in terms of a standard rate of emissions per unit of activity.
-For example, kilograms of carbon dioxide emitted per barrel of fossil fuel consumed, or kilograms of carbon dioxide emitted per ton of product produced.
+For example, kilograms of carbon dioxide (CO2) emitted per barrel of fossil fuel consumed, or kilograms of carbon dioxide emitted per ton of product produced.

 Reference: XBRL Units Registry